Russia says 'understanding' reached on doping data for WADA

-MOSCOW (AP) — The Kremlin says there is "understanding" on how crucial data on drug use by Russian athletes will be handed over to the World Anti-Doping Agency.
+MOSCOW (AP) — The Kremlin says there is "understanding" on how crucial data on drug use by Russian athletes will be handed over to the World Anti-Doping Agency, whose representatives arrived in Moscow on Wednesday.

-WADA officials are due to arrive in Moscow on Wednesday for their third visit seeking the lab data.
-The Moscow laboratory data could help WADA file doping charges against numerous Russian athletes.
+WADA officials are making their third visit seeking the Moscow laboratory data, which could help the agency file doping charges against numerous Russian athletes it believes doped in previous years.

 Russia missed a deadline to hand over the data by Dec.
 31, meaning its anti-doping agency could face sanctions from WADA.